caelenm/redesigned-enigma/content/en/docs/contribution-guidelines/_index.md

 GitHub workflow and you're happy to use the automated preview of your doc
 updates:

-1. Fork the [Goldydocs repo](https://github.com/google/docsy-example) on GitHub.
+1. Fork the [ecoScotia repo](https://github.com/caelenm/redesigned-enigma) on GitHub.
 1. Make your changes and send a pull request (PR).
 1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress. (**Don't** add the Hugo property